ItsAfjal-Developer/Mini---Portfolio-2/README.md

 ## Screenshots

-Below is a Preview of **Single Page Mini-Portfolio - 2**, Showcasing the Layout and Styling implemented Using pure HTML and CSS.
+Below is a Preview of **Single Page Mini-Portfolio - 2**, Showcasing the Layout and Styling implemented Using pure HTML , CSS & Javascript.
 The Design focuses on Clean Structure, Responsiveness and Modern Styling.

 <img src="./images/Portfolio1.png" alt="Single Page Mini-Portfolio - 2 Preview" width="100%" />